rashadrussell/ProfileBox/README.md

 ProfileBox
 ==========

-A simple jquery popup bubble that can be used on members list webpages.
+A simple jquery popup effect that can be used on members list webpages.
 I'm using this to to display our club members' profile information if their names are clicked.
 I did this from scratch to play around with jquery, and you can see its implementation on my clubs website, http://www.acm.uiuc.edu/webmonkeys/2012/?page_id=93 .
 Click on the first member